sergiolib/game_specs/README.md

-# game_structures
+# Games specifications
-Structures for games to include in the Scoring backend.
+Specification files in JSON for games to be available in the Scoring backend.